 The proposed changes aim to simplify the current gifts regime, while aiming to ensure that decisions a local government makes are free from improper influence.

-As we all know, ratepayers and residents may have a very different view on what kinds of gifts appear to create a conflict of interest, particularly if they are over $300.
+As we all know, ratepayers and residents may have a very different view on what kinds of gifts appear to create a conflict of interest.
+Particularly if the gift is valued over $300.
 It will be interesting to see how this will be dealt with in the new regime.

 There will be no mechanism of accountability for gifts less than $300.
-A still-substantial gift of $299 every year from a person with frequent business before Council, or a service provider, may be seen by many as creating a conflict of interest, but no one will ever know (through any statutory reporting channel) if such a gift has been received by the CEO or council member.
+A still-substantial gift of $299 every year from a person with frequent business before Council, or a service provider, may be seen by many as creating a conflict of interest.
+However, no one will ever know (through any statutory reporting channel) if such a gift has been received by the CEO or council member.

 The council member will be prevented from voting on matters before the council concerning the donor of the gift for the period of their term.